BnGyA/senpai/javascript/README.md

 #### Async & Await

-Async makes a function a promose and await makes something wait until a  promise is resolved
+Async makes a function a promise and await makes something wait until a  promise is resolved

 ```js
 async function getUsers(url){